-Provides intensive practice for non-native English speaking students who want to improve their knowledge of basic English grammar.
+Provides intensive practice for English Language Learners who want to improve their knowledge of basic English grammar.
 Focuses on the structures that often prove troublesome for students.
-Also suitable for those students who want to review basic grammar structures.
-Prerequisite: C- or above in ESL 110 or Placement Test
+Also sutibale for those students who want to review basic grammar structures.

 ESL 170 Intermediate Grammar